 1. Hibiscus syriacus (rose of Sharon)

 Regardless of color, these flowers typically have five evenly spaced petals and a very prominent stamen structure in the middle.
+These flowers are characterized by their evenly spaced petals and a prominent stamen structure in the center.

 2. Weigela florida ‘Verweig’ MY MONET (weigela)